KhoaNam225/Algorithms_Part2_Coursera/README.md

  This is the definition of Seam Carving from the specification:
  Seam-carving is a content-aware image resizing technique where the image is reduced in size by one pixel of height (or width) at a time.
 A vertical seam in an image is a path of pixels connected from the top to the bottom with one pixel in each row; a horizontal seam is a path of pixels connected from the left to the right with one pixel in each column.
-Below left is the original 505-by-287 pixel image; below right is the result after removing 150 vertical seams, resulting in a 30% narrower image.
 Unlike standard content-agnostic resizing techniques (such as cropping and scaling), seam carving preserves the most interest features (aspect ratio, set of objects present, etc.) of the image.
  Demo video for seam carving: https://www.youtube.com/watch?v=6NcIJXTlugc
  Your task is to build the SeamCarver class that can import an image (2D array pixels), process it using Digraph processing algorithms and export another image that is smaller than the original image but still keep the important information.
  Link to the assignment specification: https://coursera.cs.princeton.edu/algs4/assignments/seam/specification.php
  ### 3. Baseball Elimination (Maxflow problem)
  This is the definition of the baseball elimination problem grom Wikipedia: https://en.wikipedia.org/wiki/Maximum_flow_problem#Baseball_elimination